Feathra/GAME/updated/README.md

         * `/game_state`:  Returns the current state of the game (ship positions, wall locations).  *(Note:  Currently returns a static example.)*
         * `/decide/`:  Receives the game state and sends it to the `DummyAgent` to get the agent's actions.
     * This server acts as a communication layer between the game engine and external agents.

+* **`minimap.py`**:
+    * simple visualization of the game world as a minimap
+    * interacts with the game state data, received from the game server, to display the positions of entities (ships, objects) within the game environment

+* **`server_demo.html`**:
+    * provides a basic web interface for interacting with or observing the game server (`server_UPD.py`).
+Establish a connection with the server (potentially via WebSockets) and display real-time information or allow for simple commands.
+    * To use this interface, open the `server_demo.html` file in a web browser.
+Ensure that the `server_UPD.py` script is running and accessible from your browser's network.
+The JavaScript within the HTML file will handle the connection and data exchange with the server.
+Consult the JavaScript code within the file for details on the communication protocol and available features.

+<br><br>